WSU-TurtleRabbit/2025-TeamControl/docs/Multiprocessing.md

 # Status Update :

 As of 27 May.
-2023, the Multirprocessing has been tested on robot chasing ball on field (using remote_control_process.py).
+2025, the Multiprocessing has been tested on robot chasing ball on field (using remote_control_process.py).